SG-Moderation/SmartGuard3/README.md

 - `!unban <player>`: Unbans a player.
 - `!retrieve <player>`: Retrieves the logs for a player.

-For the Discord counterpart of the logging functionality, you can do `!help` to get a quick list of all the available commands and their general usage.
+For the Discord counterpart of the logging functionality, you can use the built-in `help` command to get a quick list of all the available commands and their general usage.